 We are so grateful that you found Bee Mighty.
 We know spending time in the NICU was not part of your plan.
 We also know that while the NICU can be overwhelming, coming home to learn that you have limits on what you can provide your child for their development is shocking.

 We know because we are former NICU parents and our hope is that we can fulfill a void, relieve financial burdens and provide you with some comfort that you are not alone.

 While every NICU journey is unique, we have scrubbed our hands raw before holding our baby, cried tears we didn’t know we had left and felt overcome with worry and despair.
-While we may not have walked in your shoes, we have walked down those isolating NICU corridors and pleaded over our child’s isolette.
+We have walked down those isolating NICU corridors and spent hours our boys isolettes.

-Five years ago, we founded Bee Mighty because we realized these NICU kids may have additional challenges to overcome and milestones to reach that they may not be able to do without the assistance of therapy and/or equipment.
-We want to be able to give these children the extra chance they deserve, regardless of financial state or circumstance of their unique birth.
+We founded Bee Mighty because we realized NICU graduates may have additional challenges to overcome and could need the assistance of therapy and/or medical equipment.
+We want to be able to give children (just like ours!) the extra chance they deserve, regardless of financial state or circumstance of their unique birth.

 We have provided adaptive bikes for a teenager who just wanted to ride a bike with her brother.
 We have provided grants for children to go to camp, built confidence through horses, provided wheelchairs, adaptive car seats, cranial bands and countless hours of physical, occupational and speech therapy.

 Anything truly awesome started with at least one BEEliever, and we will forever be grateful for your belief in us, as we continue to turn our shared vision into a reality.
-We will continue to support the tinniest warriors.
+We will always support the tinniest warriors.

 With Tremendous Gratitude,